Free Stuff div.

 Solution 2A somewhat safer noise maker, instead of a .22 blank, is an air horn (amazon search) like boats use to hail each other.
 A problem with some hand held air horns is reliable ones cost more and the air leaks out after they've been used so it's empty after a few months.
 There are refillable tanks for bicycle air horns that cost $20 or $30 on Amazon.com.
 A person could buy a lot of apples for $20 but it's the principal of having opposable thumbs which demands that we build it rather than look for other food sources like thumbless amoebas [do] (don't eat amoebas, they're seriously bad for you).
 An air horn connected to the hanging net could work for the entire picking season without reloading.
 Here's a youtube link for a DIY pvc locomotive air horn.
 100+ db at 100 ft, 180+ db at 3 ft (130 db = immediate hearing damage).
 Here's a simpler version, and not so loud, won't wake neighbors on the next farm.
 Home made air tank from a plastic bottle.

-If none of the above work (because maybe the bear is already deaf or has the hormones of a Tyrannosaur): a third alternative which leaves a more convincing impression is an automotive air bag mounted in the tree so it physically pushes the SOB out with enough boost to land him a few feet away.
+If none of the above work (because maybe the bear is already deaf or has the hormones of a Tyrannosaur): a third alternative which leaves a more convincing impression is an automotive air bag mounted in the tree so it physically pushes the SOB out with enough boost to land him a few feet away. youtube video.
 Please note that I haven't resorted to this yet because the mousetrap works fine, but there are places in western Canada with much bigger bears and otherwise really polite people who still have limits to their exasperation.
 This plan is for those situations and needs careful thinking because the tree will absorb an equal and opposite push which could break sizable limbs (um.. not to mention bears limbs too which is unnecessarily cruel, and if he dies from his injuries, you'll have to go through the whole thing again in a year or 2 when another one (possibly less civilized) moves into that unoccupied territory).
 Set it up on a well rooted mature tree, so that the bear doesn't have too far to fall.
 It will also require a series of flashlight batteries that total 12 volts to set it off.
 Air bags like the one in this picture can be found in wrecking yards*, or your friends junk car.

 Therefore: arrange the trigger to require a heavy hand which only a bear can provide.
-They should also have a waterproof cover such as a plastic bag.
+They should also have a waterproof cover such as a loose plastic bag.

-- There are some wreckers who won't sell them.
+- Some wreckers won't sell them.

 - They can't be tested before use.